-I had been wanting to see and experience 🖼 « Annecy Paysages » ever since its conception in the summer of 2018 . . . and a couple of summers ago, on ☀️ a beautiful sunny day, I finally found a window for a visit en famille.
+I had been wanting to see and experience 🖼 « Annecy Paysages » ever since its conception in the summer of 2018 . . . and a couple of summers ago, on ☀️ a beautiful sunny day, we finally found a window for a visit en famille.
 Despite it still being ☀️ summer holiday season, and BUSY, we still had a fabulous time.

 🖼 « Annecy Paysages » is a festival that was imagined as 🗺 an itinerary through an urban centre, for spectators to wander and view the works of art that have been conceived to juxtapose and highlight the fragile balance between 🌱 nature and 🏛 urban life, in this beautiful city nestled between 💦 lake and 🏔 mountains.
 A festival that leaves room for thoughtful contemplation of the 🎨 ” installations artistiques et paysagères dans les sites emblématiques de la ville “.
 The art installations, all so unique and bringing together artists, architects and landscape designers, are placed in 3 emblematic locations in this fabulous city:

 When we visited a couple of years ago, I briefly looked at 🗺 the map on the website, to understand the different parcours, and realised that we’d not able to see everything that I had in mind . . . but I had some ideas in my head of what I wanted to see, and then we went with the flow!
 The flow worked out well (with numerous stops for ⚽️ playing football, 🌈 enjoying playgrounds, 🍨 eating ice-cream and 💦 a pedalo outing!), but I would recommend not being quite as ambitious as we were, unless you have solid-footed troopers (or good Daddy shoulders!).
 In the end, we walked (or ran!) miles and miles, and we were late returning home . . .

 I would highly, highly recommend a visit to this festival, running this year from 3rd July ⇒ 26th September 2021.

 « Annecy Paysages » – 5ème édition